 Combine water, kombu, and bonito flakes in a large saucepan and bring to a boil over high heat.
 Reduce to a bare simmer and cook for 5 minutes.
 Remove from heat, let cool for 5 minutes, then strain through a fine-mesh strainer.
 Discard solids.

 Return broth to a medium saucepan and set over low heat to keep warm, but not boiling.
-Place a fine mesh strainer in the broth and add the miso paste to the strainer.
-Use the back of a spoon to press the paste through the strainer into the broth, Discard and large grains that don't pass through.
+Place a fine-mesh strainer in broth and add miso paste to the strainer.
+Use the back of a spoon to press paste through strainer into broth.
+Discard any large grains that don't pass through.

-Add tofu, wakame, mushrooms, and cockles (if using), and allow to cook without boiling until ingredients are warm and wakame has re-hydrated, about five minutes.
+Add tofu, wakame, mushrooms, and cockles (if using), and allow to cook without boiling until ingredients are warm and wakame has rehydrated, about 5 minutes.
 Garnish with scallions (if using) and serve immediately.